-In this article from Rood and Riddle Equine Hospital in Lexington, Kentucky, R. Brad Tanner, DVM, will help us understand the clinical signs and treatments of tooth root abscesses.
+This article from Rood and Riddle Equine Hospital in Lexington, Kentucky, will help us understand the clinical signs and treatments of tooth root abscesses.

 Tooth root infection in the horse is a relatively common disorder occurring primarily in the cheek teeth.
 Upper and lower cheek teeth have been reported to become infected at similar rates.
 The terms tooth root abscess and tooth root infection are synonymous, although a more accurate term is apical infection.
 Apical refers to the tooth root area and surrounding tissue.